-I had a client once who registered a domain name without allowing me to inspect, and it was a terrible domain name.
-It read something like this: shopthirty7kstreet.com – I get it, creativity and branding at play, yet using both word and symbol form of numbers in the same domain name is extremely confusing to potential visitors.
+I had a client once who registered a domain name without allowing me to review it, and it was a terrible domain name.
+It read something like this: shopthirty7kstreet.com – I get it, creativity and branding at play, yet using both word and numeric form of numbers in the same domain name is extremely confusing to potential visitors.
 Imagine telling someone about that domain over the phone, is it: shop37kstreet.com? shop3sevenkstreet.com? or shopthirtysevenkstreet.com, shopthirty7kstreet.com?
 It’s an absolute no-no!

 - No clear purpose of the website indicated through it’s domain name.

-- Numbers found within the domain in both in symbol and word form.
+- Numbers found within the domain in both in numeric and word form.

 I worked on the site everyday yet found myself typing in “shop3sevenkstreet.com” regularly.
 If you must use numbers in the domain name do so in a way that makes complete sense.
 Biology101.com, or Forever21.com are excellent examples.